Introduction to Application Testing

 Application Testing Methodologies

-a.
-Black Box: In black-box testing, the AUT is validated against its requirements considering the inputs and expected outputs, regardless of how the inputs are transformed into outputs.
-Testers are least concerned with internal structure or code that implements the business logic of the application.
+#1) Black Box: In black-box testing, the AUT is validated against its requirements considering the inputs and expected outputs, regardless of how the inputs are transformed into outputs.
+Testers are least concerned with the internal structure or code that implements the business logic of the application.

-i.
-BVA (Boundary value Analysis)
+- BVA (Boundary Value Analysis)

-ii.
-EP (Equivalence Partitioning)
+- EP (Equivalence Partitioning)

-iii.
-Decision Tables
+- Decision Tables

-iv.
-State Transition Tables (and diagrams)
+- State Transition Tables (and diagrams)

-i.
-Code Coverage
+- Code Coverage

-ii.
-Path Coverage
+- Path Coverage

-In this methodology, mainly the tester tests the application as in black box.
-But, for some business critical or vulnerable modules of application; testing is done as white box.
+In this methodology, the tester mainly tests the application with the Black-box approach.
+However, for some business-critical or vulnerable modules of an application, testing is done through a white box.

 Application Testing Tools

-a.
-Record and Play
+- Record and Play

-b.
-Parametrize the Values
+- Parametrize the Values

-c.
-Script Editor
+- Script Editor

-c.
-Report of Run session
+- Report on Run session

 Software Test Plan (STP)

-i.
-Overview of AUT
+- Overview of AUT

-ii.
-Features (or areas) to be tested
+- Features (or areas) to be tested.

-e.
-Schedule: This sections describes that who will be doing what and where on the AUT, when and how.
-Schedule section is, in fact, a ‘4Ws and H’ of the STP.
-Normally it is a simple table, but every organization may have its own customized format according to their needs.
+#5) Schedule: This section describes who will be doing what, where, when and how on the AUT.
+The schedule section is a ‘4Ws and 1H’ of the STP.
+Normally, the schedule is prepared as a simple table, but every organization may have its own customized format according to their needs.

-Once the AUT is ready for testing, the practical phase of testing cycle starts in which testers actually execute the test cases on AUT.
+Once the AUT is ready for testing, the practical phase of the testing cycle starts in which testers execute the test cases on AUT.
 Keep in mind that here the testing cycle is discussed regardless of Testing Levels (Unit, Module, Integration, System and User Acceptance) and Testing Environments (Dev, QA, Client’s Replica, Live).

 Bugs are logged in every testing cycle.
-There is no distinct border line between the testing cycles.
-For example, in Regression the Functionality is also verified and it may also require smoke, sanity or their merger first.
+There is no distinct borderline between the testing cycles.
+For example, in Regression, the Functionality is also verified and it may also require smoke, sanity or their merger first.

 Application Testing – Best Practices